 There is still plenty of time for summer vacation travel this year.
 If you are a family travelling with young children this summer and are planning to book a vacation rental home, ensure that the property has no functioning elevator.
 If you do need a elevator for your personal use, ensure that the property owner or host is able to supply information about the safety certification of the elevator.

-The Atlanta premises liability attorneys at the Katz Law Firm are dedicated to the representation of persons who have suffered injuries on another person’s property as a result of negligence.
+The Atlanta premises liability attorneys at the Katz Personal Injury Lawyers are dedicated to the representation of persons who have suffered injuries on another person’s property as a result of negligence.
 If you have suffered injuries on a commercial property like a hotel, mall, or restaurant or any other type of commercial premises, talk to an attorney at our firm and discuss whether you have legal options to a claim for damages.
 You may qualify for a claim that helps you recover compensation for your medical expenses, lost wages, and other economic damages, as well non-economic damages.